matthewamaiale/mattsblog/content/blog/gap-year/index.md

 ---
 title: Gap Year
 date: "2020-08-15T22:40:32.169Z"
-description: This guide offers my experience taking a gap year and a framework for deciding what time off means to you.
-I’ll explain through the perspective of breaking into Silicon Valley.
+description: A non-comprehensive guide on taking off from school and making the most of remote learning.
+I'll share my story of taking a gap year to work in Silicon Valley.
 ---
-*This guide offers my experience taking a gap year and a framework for deciding what time off means to you.
-I’ll explain through the perspective of breaking into Silicon Valley.*
+*A non-comprehensive guide on taking off from school and making the most of remote learning.
+I'll share my story of taking a gap year to work in Silicon Valley.*

 <img alt="Lake Tahoe" src="./tahoe.JPG" style="border-radius: 5%; width: 75%; height: auto;">